Cactus and succulent is generally low maintenance, but you might need a few care tips because sometimes it could get a bit tricky.

 Through this activity, you become more engaged with your plants.
 You could mix and match, pick one from each or combine this and that.
 Just always keep in mind that the result should be a fast-draining mix and the total volume should be according to the ratio.

-Moreover, choosing the right pots for your cactus can make a difference.
+Moreover, choosing the right pots for your cactus and succulent can make a difference.
 Here’s a brief comparison:

 - Terracotta and ceramic pots are both breathable and works well in indoor or outdoor spots.
 Though they heat-up when placed in direct sun which could dry out your plant.